-- Affects what the student receives in financial aid more than a 529 plan.
+- Affects what the student receives in financial aid more than a 529 plan does

 - Mutual Funds

 Mutual funds are professionally managed investment portfolios that pool money from many investors to buy shares of stocks, bonds, and other securities.
-Some people believe that mutual funds offer higher returns than 529 plans, which is why they've become popular for college savings.
+Some people believe mutual funds offer higher returns than 529 plans, making them popular choices for college savings.

-- Funds have a kiddie tax; any income a child gets over $1,700 can be taxed at their parent's highest tax rate up to age 23.
+- Funds have a kiddie tax — any income a child earns over $2,200 can be taxed at their parent's highest tax rate, up to age 23

 - Qualified U.S. Savings Bonds

-- If bonds are in the parent's name, they won't have an impact on the child's financial aid.
+- If bonds are in the parent's name, they won't impact the child's financial aid

-- The returns that you'll receive from bonds are smaller than other investments.
+- The returns you'll receive from bonds are smaller than those from other investments

-- Education bonds can't be used for things like books and room and board.
+- Education bonds can't be used for things like books and living expenses

 - Roth IRA